Samrat-2007/Technical-BD/README.md

 - **Social Media Links:** Update the social media links in the "social-media" section of the `index.html` file with your actual profiles.

 ## Contact
-For any questions or support, please contact Nazmul Hasan at [your email address].
+For any questions or support, please contact Nazmul Hasan at [samratalhayato@gmail.com].

 ## License
 This project is open-source and available for educational purposes.
 Feel free to customize and share it as needed.